The RTA’s free, confidential dispute resolution service helps tenants and property manager/owners resolve disputes without the need for legal action.

 Tenancy disputes or claim greater than bond

-For disputes about matters occurring during a tenancy (such as rent arrears, compensation or maintenance issues), or claims for compensation greater than the bond amount, you will need to fill out a Dispute resolution request (Form 16) and send it to the RTA.
+For disputes about matters occurring during a tenancy (such as rent arrears, compensation or maintenance issues), or claims for compensation greater than the bond amount, you should complete the Tenancy Dispute Resolution Web Service.
 Send relevant supporting documents that set out the dispute details (e.g. rent ledger, cleaning invoice) directly to the other person.

 Dispute resolution process